 3. Glow Calgary (Nutrien Western Events Centre)

-GLOW is Calgary’s largest indoor light show with over 1 million lights in a 70,000 square foot space.
-This year’s dazzling display, Glow Around the World, features gorgeous light installations featuring landmarks from China, India, Holland, Mexico, France, and England including the Eiffel Tower and Taj Mahal.
-Kids can stamp their passports at each country before visiting Santa at the North Pole!
-While you’re there, enjoy cocktails, treats from Food Truck Alley, a Christmas Market, and live entertainment.
+GLOW is Calgary’s largest indoor light show with over 1 million lights in a 90,000 square foot space.
+This year’s dazzling display, Santa’s Sleigh Adventure, features gorgeous light installations, Food Truck Alley, a Christmas Market, and live entertainment.
 There’s also a large play area for the kids and a free mini train ride!
 Allow at least an hour to see everything; 1.5-2 hours to eat and watch some live music.

 Get your tickets now at Glow YYC.

-4. Telus Spark Sparkle Sparkle (220 Saint George’s Drive NE, Calgary)
+4. Telus Spark Silver & Bold (220 Saint George’s Drive NE, Calgary)

 5. Lions’ Festival of Lights (Confederation Park 14 St & 24 Ave NW, Calgary)

-Calgary’s biggest drive-by display of Christmas lights (500,000 lightbulbs!) is Lions’ Festival of Lights along 14 St NW, north of 24 Ave).
+Calgary’s biggest drive-by display of Christmas lights (500,000 lightbulbs!) is Lions’ Festival of Lights along 14 St NW from 24 Ave to 31 Ave NW.
 While it is possible to see most of the displays from your car, it’s far more fun walking through them – and it’s FREE.
 Park on side streets off of 24 Ave NW, or park at the Confederation Park Golf Course and cross country ski to the lights.